pavel-lipcean/Earnware-Style-Guides/README.md

 Publishing good content is hard enough.
 Generating thousands of new subscribers daily, tens-of-thousands of daily visitors and making enough advertising sales to manage and grow a web business is even harder.
 These specialized skills and resources are not generally available for sale.
 Anyone with the proven abilities to generate subscribers, traffic and revenue (at a profit) just does it for themselves.

 Earnware grows its own marquee web enterprises and also partners with great publishers on a revenue sharing basis.

-## About Earnware